AnYpku/usercode/WGammaAnalysis/README.txt

 e) WGammaOutput

-the output root files and plots should be stored here More precise pathes should be listed in /Configuration
+the output root files and plots should be stored here More precise paths should be listed in /Configuration (but sometimes hardcoded or partically hardcoded)

 ##############################
 f) SearchForOverlapInMC